AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Overview

 \section{Overview}

 \lstset{ numbers=left, firstnumber=500, numberfirstline=true }

-Figure~\ref{fig:diagram} shows an overview of \toolname, along with the running example used in this section.
-The buggy code is provided in Figure~\ref{fig:running_buggy_code}.
-As the upper part of the diagram shows, \toolname assumes an issue description as input.
-Based on this description, the goal is to find a \emph{symbolic explanation} of why the bug occurs, inspired by the traditional reachability-infection-propagation model of bugs.
-To this end, we use LLM agents to identify the following:
+Figure~\ref{fig:diagram} presents an overview of \toolname, along with a running example used throughout this section.
+As illustrated in the upper part of the figure, \toolname takes as input a natural language issue description and the corresponding buggy program, and produces an explanation of the issue.
+Our goal is to explain why a bug occurs in a symbolic manner, inspired by the reachability--infection--propagation model described in Section~\ref{sec:bug-characterization}.
+To this end, \toolname employs LLM agents to identify three complementary conditions:

-\begin{itemize} \item An input condition: a characterization of the set of inputs, implemented as a Python function; \item Infection conditions: first-order formulae evaluated within the program that are only true for bug-triggering inputs; \item An output condition: an observable symptom of the bug. \end{itemize}

-Furthermore, \toolname checks that each of these conditions leads to the next, completing a symbolic explanation of the bug.
-A formal definition of the conditions is later provided in Definition~\ref{def:symbolic_expl}.